 Figure 3: Fibula specimen fixed with a plate and placed in a testing machine

 Platelet-rich plasma (PRP) versus autologous whole blood versus saline injection in the treatment of resistant tennis elbow – a pilot study.

-Cormac Kelly, Johanna Wales, Jan Herman Kuiper, Megan Hyne, Leighann Sharp, Julie Lloyd Evans
+Cormac Kelly, Johanna Wales, Jan Herman Kuiper, Megan Hyne, Leighann Sharp, Julie Lloyd Evans, Charlotte Perkins

-Funders: Orthopaedic Institute Ltd and the British Elbow and Shoulder Society.
+Funded by the Orthopaedic Institute and the British Elbow and Shoulder Society.
 Consumables and equipment are being provided free of charge by Lavender Medical.